 All except two of the transferable skills were ranked as being important with communication skills (both written and oral) being the highest rated skill.
 Interpersonal skills such as effective communication and the ability to develop relationships, including the coach-athlete relationship have been shown to be important13,18.
-In line with the technical skills, non-academic participants were more likely to rate these skills higher than the academic participants.
+In line with the technical skills, applied sport scientists participants were more likely to rate these skills higher than the academic participants.
 The only transferrable skill rated higher by the academic participants was ‘mentors new graduates and emerging sport scientists in the subfields of sports science’.
 The importance of interpersonal skills is likely to determine the effectiveness of knowledge translation even for the sport scientist with advanced technical knowledge, so should be included in professional development plans19.
+Development of interpersonal skills may be something that universities wish to expand on in their graduate training.
+Providing students the opportunity to train real clients (i.e., not their peers) would assist in developing the interpersonal skills.

 Responses indicated that participants feel there are more paid jobs now than there were 10 years ago, with slight optimism there will be more in 10 years than currently.
 Participants believed these jobs would be in the areas of non-elite sport and be discipline specific within the area of ‘data’, a specific growth area.
 Previous research has shown that for teams who have fewer staff, roles are more generalist in nature, whereas elite level clubs had greater staff numbers and thus greater specialisation20.
 There is a potential contradiction in responses with respondents suggesting more jobs in the non-elite section but also being discipline-specific.
-It is possible that the non-elite environments participants are suggesting have fewer resources than professional settings, so employing multiple discipline-specific sport scientists may not be possible.
+It is possible that the non-elite environments participants are suggesting, have fewer resources than professional settings, so employing multiple discipline-specific sport scientists may not be possible.
 If multiple sport scientists are unable to be employed in an organisation, a generalist research-practitioner role (blend of academic and applied practitioner across multiple disciplines) can be beneficial for knowledge translation within organisations19.
 The volume of responses suggesting data is a potential growth area indicates that this discipline-specific role may be more likely in professional or well-funded organisations who can employ multiple sport scientists.
 These roles have and will likely continue to evolve due to a growth in technology and data that has led to increased opportunities in different support roles within sport teams21.
 Specifically, data scientists have become a distinct layer within the integrated support team22.
 Future research should look to further explore whether there is a need for discipline-specific knowledge at the professional level, but a need for generalist sport scientists in non-elite populations.
 This would provide graduates with a clearer pathway into sport science and allow them to make informed decisions on the career choices.